EPFL-VILAB/XTConsistency/README.md

 Visual perception entails solving a wide set of tasks (e.g. object detection, depth estimation, etc).
 The predictions made for each task out of a particular observation are not independent, and therefore, are expected to be **consistent**.

 ![](./assets/intro.png)
 A comparison of the results from consistency-based learning and learning each task individually.
+The yellow markers highlights the improvement in fine grained details.

 **What** Given that the underlying scene is the same, different tasks predictions should be consistent eg. the depth of one region should not be flat if normals are uneven.